MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/realtime-communication/object-rtc-api.md

 For this scenario, two Windows 10 machines acts as two peers with a webserver as the signaling channel to exchange information between the peers so that a connection may be established between them.

 The steps below are scoped to operations taken by one peer.
-Both peers must go through similar steps in order to set up the 1:1 communications.
-To make better sense out of the code snippets below, refer to the [Microsoft Edge Test Drive Demo][MicrosoftDeveloperEdgeTestdriveDemoOrtc].
+Both peers must go through similar steps in order to set up the 1:1 communications.  <!--To make better sense out of the code snippets below, refer to the [Microsoft Edge Test Drive Demo][MicrosoftDeveloperEdgeTestdriveDemoOrtc].  -->

 This example uses audio-video and RTP/RTCP multiplexing, so you are seeing only a single ICE and DTLS transport, used to transport RTP and RTCP packets for both audio and video.